UmmItKin/www/README.md

-# rt-framework
+# Z2E

-A powerful framework for simulating real-world cyber attacks for redteam pentester
+A powerful framework for simulating real-world cyber attacks for redteam pentesters.